Taliparamba Rajarajeswara Temple

 The Taliparamba temple also was subject to attack by Tipu Sultan.
 One finds relics of the old gigantic gopuram at the entrance, which was demolished by Tipu's army.
 The story goes that when the temple was under siege, the head priest was inside the sanctum sanctorum and prayed ceaselessly day and night. it is further said that a black snake bit the commander of the army and a hooded serpent appeared before every soldier thus immobilizing the army and saving the temple from total destruction.

-J.Jayalalitha, the Chief Minister of Tamilnadu visited Sri Rajarajeshwara Temple at Taliparamba in 2001.
+J.Jayalalitha, the former Chief Minister of Tamilnadu visited Sri Rajarajeshwara Temple at Taliparamba in 2001.
 Karnataka Chief Minister B.S.
 Yeddyurappa offered worship at Rajarajeswara Temple many times and in November 2008, he had offered an elephant.
 He worshipped Lord Rajarajeswara amid the political crisis faced by his government following the decision by 19 MLAs to withdraw support to the BJP government and he survived from the crisis.
 But even today none of the ministers of Kerala have the courage to enter the temple of Lord Rajarajeswara.

 The place is considered as most sacred for performing Koodiyattam and Chakyar Koothu.
 Whenever a new Koodiyattam is being directed, first it is usually performed at this temple.
 However only the 'Maani' family of Chakyars solely posses the right of performing Koodiyattam here.
 Legendary Koodiyattam and Chakyar koothu maestro, Natyaachaarya Vidushakaratnam Padma Shri Maani Madhava Chakyaar had performed here for many decades.
 The title 'Vidushakaratnam' was awarded to him from this temple.
 One of the greatest appreciation or award that an artist/scholar can get, is the 'Veerashringhala'- Golden Bracelet, from the temple, given by the unanimous approval of the scholar body of the temple.
 Guru Mani Madhava Chakyaar is the youngest and last person to get the Veerashringhala from here.